Dissipation for codimension 1 singular structures in the incompressible Euler equations: Introduction

 \cref{T:main_smooth_dense} considers only the case of trilinear structures, while in \cref{S:smooth_dense} the slightly more general setting of \quotes{multilinear operators} will be considered.
 These will apply, for instance, to the compressible \cites{FGSW17} and inhomogeneous \cites{LS16,NNT20} Euler setting, but also to the transport equations \cites{Ambr04,DipLi89} with rough vector fields.
 In the latter case our general approach recovers the renormalization property for $BD$ vector fields whenever the advected scalar is continuous (see \cref{S:transport_renorm}).
 Sticking to the context of the transport equations, density of smooth functions is indeed the conceptual difference between the DiPerna--Lions approach \cite{DipLi89} for Sobolev vector fields and the Ambrosio's one \cite{Ambr04} in $BV$.
 In the latter case, for merely bounded densities, $C^\infty_x$ fails to be dense in both $BV_x$ and $L^\infty_x$.
 The elegant idea of Ambrosio is to note that the $BV_x$ assumption on the vector field allows to optimize in the regularization kernel appearing in the defect distribution, from which the renormalization (or in our context, energy conservation) follows.
 This idea has been used in \cite{DRINV23} to prove energy conservation in the context of the incompressible Euler system for solutions $u\in L^\infty_{x,t}\cap L^1_tBV_x$.
-In that class, it is proved that $D\equiv 0$ although the strong $L^1_{x,t}$ convergence $D_\bullet^\ell\rightarrow 0$ may fail.
-The incompressiblity\footnote{More generally, $\div u$ must be a measure absolutely continuous with respect to Lebesgue.} constraint plays a fundamental role, coherently with the non-trivial energy dissipation concentrating on codimension $1$ sets in the context of compressible shocks.
+In that class, it is proved that $D\equiv 0$ although the strong $L^1_{x,t}$ convergence $D_\bullet^\ell\rightarrow 0$ may fail , at least for a fixed choice of $\rho$.
+It must be noted that a careful space-time inhomogeneous choice of the kernel $\rho$ along the sequence $\ell\rightarrow 0$ allows a suitable refinement of $D^\ell_{\rm DR}$ to strongly vanish in $L^1_{x,t}$ (see \cite{Bonicatto}*{Theorem 2.4}).
+In any case, the incompressiblity\footnote{More generally, $\div u$ must be a measure absolutely continuous with respect to Lebesgue \cite{Ambr04}.} constraint plays a fundamental role, coherently with the non-trivial energy dissipation concentrating on codimension $1$ sets in the context of compressible shocks.

 The above discussion drives us towards the study of codimension $1$ singular structures and their link to the dissipation measure $D$ in the incompressible setting.
 In this direction, the first result has been obtained by Shvydkoy \cite{Shv09} where energy conservation for Vortex-Sheets (but not only) type solutions has been obtained.
 Vortex-Sheets are weak solutions to \eqref{E} with the velocity that experiences a jump in the tangential component across a (regular enough) hypersurface in space.
 The sheet is required to evolve regularly in time.
 Remarkably, in \cite{Shv09} the energy conservation is shown by looking at the left-hand side in \eqref{local_energy_eq}, while kinematic arguments fail.
 To the best of our knowledge, this has been the first instance where energy conservation is proved by relying on the structure of the PDE and not on the form of the energy flux.
 Towards a better understanding of these mechanisms, we propose the following result.